Octavius Morgan: Scholarship

-In 1852 Morgan published a series of papers in the Archaeological Journal about the assay and hallmarking of gold and silver, the first information that had been made public on this ancient practice.
+In 1852 Morgan had published a series of papers in the Archaeological Journal about the assay and hallmarking of gold and silver, the first information that had been made public on this ancient practice.
 These sparked public interest in studying and collecting old gold and silver because of the information about its date and origins that can be discovered from the hallmarks.